will1b/cashmere/README.md

 cashmere
 ========

-Successor for ['Modern TweetDeck'](https://github.com/pixeldesu/modern-tweetdeck) built with LESS
+Successor for ['Modern TweetDeck'](https://github.com/pixeldesu/modern-tweetdeck) built with SASS

 **WARNING:** This modification cannot be applied directly *without* a plugin for your browser that allows userstyles on certain webpages.
 I would recommend [Stylish/userstyles.org](http://userstyles.org/).